Celebrating 125 years of advocacy on behalf of New York and New Yorkers.

 Established more than a century ago, MAS’s library is devoted to the complex ecology of cities, urban culture, and the natural and built environment.
-Now renamed the Greenacre Reference Library, our collections contain thousands of books, reports, publications, and historical ephemera.
+Now named the Greenacre Reference Library, our collections contain thousands of books, reports, publications, and historical ephemera.

 MAS Advocates for Public Housing

-As New York City’s population burgeons, MAS advocates for the construction of public housing, increased services for poor residents and more public bathhouses.
+As New York City’s population burgeons, MAS advocates for the construction of public housing, increased services for poor residents, and more public bathhouses.